Skip to main content

 Children can be tested for specific conditions when there is a clear medical reason (for example, family history of an early-onset cancer or a treatable condition).
 We avoid speculative testing for adult-onset conditions in childhood, since the result is not actionable yet and can cause unnecessary worry.

 Epigenetics is the study of how environment and behavior influence gene activity without changing the DNA sequence itself.
 Diet, stress, sleep, and toxin exposure all affect epigenetic patterns.
-This is why lifestyle changes can shift outcomes even when genes stay the same.
+This is why lifestyle changes can change outcomes even when genes stay the same.

 We handle uncertain or "VUS" findings (variants of uncertain significance) by interpreting them with humility.
 A VUS is a genetic change with unclear clinical meaning.
 We track the variant in databases that update over time and avoid making major decisions until the evidence is clearer.